petrankar/sui-move-bootcamp/J3/README.md

 - UI: Sends a POST request to the /mint endpoint of the REST API, including the recipient's address in the HTTP body of the request
 - REST API: Builds, signs, sponsors with Enoki, and executes a PTB for minting the NFT for this recipient
+- Prometheus: Reads the metrics exposed by the API in the endpoint http://localhost:8000/metrics
+- Grafana: Visualises the Prometheus metrics

 ### Quickstart